How To Answer an Arizona Debt Collection Court Summons

 How Do Debt Collection Lawsuits in Arizona Work?

-Note: The following information applies primarily to debt lawsuits in regular justice courts.
-The process is similar in small claims court, but the forms and rules may vary somewhat.
-You can find the small claims summons, complaint, and answer forms on the court’s website.
-Each form includes additional information and instructions specific to the small claims process.
+Note: The information below applies primarily to debt lawsuits in regular justice courts.
+The process is similar in small claims court, but the forms and specific rules differ.
+Small claims summons, complaint, and answer forms are available at AZCourtHelp.org, and each form includes instructions for that process.

 What Is a Summons?

-Instructions on how to respond to the summons
+Instructions explaining how to respond

 The first page of the summons looks like this: